 Cooling air temperature at the measurement point shall be constant throughout the entire brake emissions test.
 The testing facility shall carry out the following steps:

-Set the cooling air temperature at 20 °C. The average cooling air temperature shall not deviate more than ±2 °C of the set (nominal) value.
-Testing facilities shall aim for keeping the temperature as close as possible to the nominal value of 20 °C;
+Set the cooling air temperature at 23 °C. The average cooling air temperature shall not deviate more than ±2 °C of the set (nominal) value.

 Calculate and report the average cooling air temperature in all sections as defined in Table 13.6 in paragraph 13.4;

-The average temperature requirements for the cooling air defined in point (a) of this paragraph apply to all sections of the brake emissions test including cooling air adjustment, bedding procedure, and emissions measurement;

 The instantaneous cooling air temperature shall not deviate more than ±5 °C of the nominal value;

-The instantaneous cooling air temperature may deviate more than ±5 °C of the nominal value (T < 15 °C or T > 25 °C) for no longer than the 10 per cent duration of the test (soaking sections not included), provided that the average temperature meets the requirements defined in point (a) of this paragraph:

-The total number of instantaneous cooling air temperature readings (1Hz) with a value lower than 15 °C or higher than 25 °C shall be less than 527 during the cooling adjustment section;

-The total number of instantaneous cooling air temperature readings (1Hz) with a value lower than 15 °C or higher than 25 °C shall be less than 1583 for each WLTP-Brake cycle of the bedding section;

-The total number of instantaneous cooling air temperature readings (1Hz) with a value lower than 15 °C or higher than 25 °C shall be less than 1583 for the WLTP-Brake cycle of the emissions measurement section (soaking sections not included).

 If the average or the instantaneous cooling air temperature falls out of the limits specified in this paragraph, the test is invalid.